Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

 \subsection{Methodology}

-\parab{Implementation.} We have implemented a prototype of \sysname in Python.
-Our implementation consists of 1500 lines of code.

-\parab{Metric.} We evaluate each approach by computing the \textbf{Performance Penalty (\%)}: the relative difference between the CLP metrics that result from the best possible mitigation and the one each technique suggests~---~the best mitigation thus results in a performance penalty of zero.
-This metric captures the \emph{unnecessary} performance degradation caused by a technique choosing sub-optimal mitigation.
-Often, the difference between the best mitigation and the ``runner up'' is insignificant, which results in a small penalty.
+{\bf Metric.} We evaluate each approach by computing the \textit{Performance Penalty (\%)}, which is the relative difference between the CLP metrics that result from the best possible mitigation and the one each technique suggests.
+This metric captures the unnecessary performance degradation caused by a technique choosing sub-optimal mitigation.
+Often, the difference between the best mitigation and the ``runner-up'' is insignificant, resulting in a small penalty.
 In contrast, the difference between the best mitigation and the one the baselines choose can be as high as 200\%.